 The jumping hours complication made its wristwatch debut in the 1920s, coinciding with the Art Deco movement.
 Early adopters of the style included Audemars Piguet, Patek Philippe, Rolex, and Cartier.

-Enjoyed this article?
-Why not check out our Ultimate Guide To Watches here; covering everything from the anatomy of a watch to watch styles and complications.
+Enjoyed this article on jumping hour watches?
+Check out our watch guides here; covering everything from the types of watch movements to watch styles and complications.

 Words by T. Angel